 The sage

-Impressions of Edith Porada
+Impression of Edith Porada

 A world-renowned expert on Mesopotamian seals, Edith Porada (1912, Austria - 1994, Honolulu) was a leading art historian and archeologist; and a professor of art history and archaeology at Columbia University.